25 Amazing facts about tiger nut flour

 The information given here is not medical or nutritional advice but purely informative and nothing more.
 You will need to see a doctor if you have any disorder and a nutritionist for advice on your diet.

 Do you have any suggestions, comments or questions, I will love to know in the comments below.
-Check out my 30 Amazing Facts About Tigernut Milk, 30 Amazing Facts About Tigernuts, Tiger nut oil.
+Check out my 30 Amazing Facts About Tigernut Milk, 30 Amazing Facts About Tigernuts, Amazing facts about Tiger nut oil.
 Also an Index of Tiger nut recipes coming soon.
 Learn how to make delectable Tiger nut milk (Kunnu-Aya, Chufas de Horchata).

 Share this recipe using the share buttons.